 Fair Practices Office

-The FPO is neutral and impartial.
-It is independent of the departments responsible for the decisions it reviews because it reports directly to the Board Members through the Chair.
+The FPO is neutral, impartial and independent of the departments responsible for the decisions it reviews.
+The FPO reports directly to the Board of Directors through its Chairperson.

 - Staff conduct

 - Payments of wage loss, medical or travel expenses, independence allowance, permanent functional impairment (PFI) awards, etc.